-South Korea, the world’s second buyer of liquefied natural gas (LNG), received 2.92 million tonnes of the chilled fuel in August, a rise of 12.4 percent year-on-year.
+South Korea, the world’s third buyer of liquefied natural gas (LNG), received 2.92 million tonnes of the chilled fuel in August, a rise of 12.4 percent year-on-year.

 Compared to the previous month, LNG imports rose 6 percent, according to the customs data.